August 2009

 friendship of your still-working colleagues largely evaporates.

-Something has to replace all of that, so when it comes to playing
+Something has to replace all of that.
+When it comes to playing

-music, friendship and sincerity are more important to me nowadays than
+music, friendship and sincerity are more important to me than

 money